qlassalle/ElementsRecorder/README.md

 * Don't forget the `;` at the end of your queries!!

 # Features to add
+* Resource deletion should delete entries in tag_resource table
-Rating should have a maximum
+* Rating should have a maximum
+* Expired JWT should not throw any exception
 ...
 # Bugs to fix
 * Timestamps for dates aren't set on adding and updating